This article continues from the last one in presenting more linking expressions for writing cohesive texts

 3. ‘Conversely’ is mainly used to indicate a different way of regarding something.

-4. Compared to and compared with can often be used interchangeably.
+4. You can use ‘compared to’ and ‘compared with’ interchangeably.
 But only ‘compared to’ can be used when you make an analogy, that is saying how one thing is like another thing.
 A good example is Shakespeare’s famous question:

 “Shall I compare thee to a summer’s day?